 Seeking help

-When you’re looking for alcohol and other drug treatment for yourself or a loved one, it can be difficult to know what to look for in a provider.
+When you’re looking for alcohol and other drug treatment for yourself or someone you care about , it can be difficult to know what to look for in a provider.
 This can be an emotional time and knowing what to expect can help you decide what treatment might be suitable.

 If your alcohol or drug use is negatively impacting your life, or you’re experiencing a dependency, there’s help available.